Health and Travel Alerts Learn More Left arrow

 Saint-Paul-de-Vence, Alpes-Maritimes

-For a bit of art-focused history, consider spending an afternoon exploring the fortified hilltop village of Saint-Paul-de-Vence, which lies just outside of Nice.
+For a bit of art-focused history, consider spending an afternoon exploring the fortified hilltop village of Saint-Paul-de-Vence, one of the best places to visit in the South of France.

 Saint-Paul-de-Vence, a former border town to the Duchy of Savoy, received its defensive walls in the 13th century.